eag838/To-Dos/Database Stuff.md

 ## Logging
-- Conversion of 999-like AObs values to NULL
+- Conversion of invalid 999-like AObs values to NULL

 ## Completed